featurehub-io/featurehub/sdks/typescript/featurehub-repository/README.md

 ## Changelog

+### 2.0.3

-- 2.0.3 - expose analytic collector, readyness listener, readyness state, and value interceptor capability on the FeatureHubConfig so no requirement to get the repository.
+- Expose analytic collector, readyness listener, readyness state, and value interceptor properties on the FeatureHubConfig
-  Also added functionality to ensure that when adding a feature listener to the context that the feature that appears in the listener is the one with the context associated (i.e. as if you went context.getNumber('fred')).
-Make the creation of a new context more consistent so you can not pass one of the two parameters and it would still do the right thing. added new tests to cover this functionality.
+- Respect context when using feature listeners

+### 2.0.1
-- 2.0.0 - client side evaluation support
+- Client side evaluation support

+### 1.2.1
-- 1.2.1 - allow the release process for catch & release to turn the catch flag off once released.
-Ensure turning release off also releases caught flags.
+- Allow the release process for "catch & release" mode to turn the "catch" flag off once released.
+Ensure turning "release" off also releases caught flags.